 What factors affect homeowners insurance premiums?

-The age and state of your home, your claims history, where your home is
+state of your home, your claims history, where your home is located, and how

 How do insurers assess risk when underwriting homeowners insurance